P.K. Daniel - Mastering the Words

 Sometimes editors ask Daniel for her thoughts on “borderline” language or headlines that might be considered sexist or offensive.
 “They’ve always been very receptive of my input, and I’ve never had an issue,” she says.

-P.K Daniel '85 has worked hard to become an influential sports writer in Los Angeles.
-And now serves as a role model for girls looking to break into male-dominated fields.
+Los Angeles-based P.K.
+Daniel '85 has worked hard to become an influential sports journalist.
+She now serves as a role model for young women looking to break into the male-dominated sports media field.